awsdocs/amazon-kendra-developer-guide/doc_source/how-it-works.md

 # How Amazon Kendra works<a name="how-it-works"></a>

-Amazon Kendra provides the functionality to your search application\.
+Amazon Kendra provides search functionality to your application\.
 It indexes your documents directly or from your third\-party document repository and intelligently serves relevant information to your users\.
-You can use Amazon Kendra to create an updatable index of documents of a variety of types, including plain text, HTML files, Microsoft Word documents, Microsoft PowerPoint presentations, and PDF files\.
+You can use Amazon Kendra to create an updatable index of documents of a variety of types\.
+For a list of document types supported by Amazon Kendra see [Types of documents](https://docs.aws.amazon.com/kendra/latest/dg/index-document-types.html)\.

 Amazon Kendra integrates with other services\.
 For example, you can power [Amazon Lex chat bots](https://docs.aws.amazon.com/lexv2/latest/dg/faq-bot-kendra-search.html) with Amazon Kendra search to provide useful answers to users' questions\.
 You can use an [Amazon Simple Storage Service bucket](https://docs.aws.amazon.com/kendra/latest/dg/data-source-s3.html) as a data source for Amazon Kendra to connect to and index your documents\.
 And you can set up access policies or permissions to resources using [AWS Identity and Access Management](https://docs.aws.amazon.com/kendra/latest/dg/security-iam.html)\.